mmtk/mmtk-v8/README.md

 ### Getting Sources (for MMTk and VM)

-First environment variables to refer to the root directories for MMTk and V8 respectively (change these to match your preferred locations):
+First, set environment variables to refer to the root directories for MMTk and V8 respectively (change these to match your preferred locations):

 ```console
 $ export MMTK_V8_ROOT=$HOME/mmtk_v8_root